Changissnz/selfinterest/README.md

 gains.
 Currency typically weighs less than the material exchanged for it, and cannot be compared with services that are compensated for with currency.
 Yet, in ordered societies, the official economy operates by currency rather than arbitrary barter.
-Currency is a medium that represents the value of all purchasable products or services, and the power above it that is the terms of the market of value is the base of support for the continuation of currency as the medium for the ends of value through exchange and possession.
+Currency is a medium that represents the value of all products or services of value, and the power above it that is the terms of the valuation market is the base of support for the continuation of the currency as the medium for the ends of value through exchange and possession.
+Perhaps this is one of the reasons why the possession or control of currency cannot be guaranteed to be for the "will of the people"; however, the "will of the people" is a topic outside the confines of discussion on media.